 What can a Ruby on Rails development shop actually do for your application?
 If you’re considering bringing on new resources to help with an application for the first time, you may be unsure what an outside dev shop can actually help with.

 Here are a few things that an experienced Rails development team will be able to do for your application.
+We offer monthly retainers and team augmentation to help you get more out of your Rails app.

 Why is it important to keep your Ruby on Rails application up to date on new versions of Rails and Ruby?
 We’ve outlined the importance of keeping your app up to date on a relatively new version of Rails before.
 If you partner with a development team, they should keep your application up to date for you – that is if you budget the time and money they need to perform these updates.